-Here are some ways to deal with employee turnover and increase retention.
+Here are some ways to deal with employee turnover and increase employee retention:

-Periodically checking in with your employees can give you a better understanding of how they feel about the company and their jobs.
-Scheduling one-on-ones with them is an excellent step in letting them know that you care about their place in the company.
-Letting employees know that they can come to management with questions, concerns, or feedback is essential.
+1. 1:1s – Periodically scheduling one-on-ones is a great way to let employees know that they can come to management with questions, concerns, or feedback, which is essential.
 This type of atmosphere can help you decrease and understand employee turnover.
 If employees feel comfortable enough to have candid conversations about their jobs, it can help you tremendously.

-Despite putting an open-door policy in place, some employees may not feel comfortable confronting management about issues, concerns, and suggestions.
-Knowing how your employees genuinely think about your organization is essential to developing a pleasant work environment.
-With employee surveys, you can use platforms like Google Forms to have employees anonymously provide feedback.
-Being proactive about addressing concerns and making improvements can help you avoid losing top talent.
+2. Employee surveys – Some employees may not feel comfortable confronting management about issues, concerns, and suggestions, so with surveys, you can use platforms like Google Forms to have employees anonymously provide feedback.
+Being proactive about hearing out concerns and making improvements can help you avoid losing top talent.
 Don’t knock the non-confidential tools though sometimes people would rather type their feedback than speak it, we’ve been using 15Five and tools like that are really effective for teams.

-If you’re experiencing a high rate of employee turnover, get to the root of the issue.
-Take the time to understand why people have left.
-During exit interviews, ask the right questions.
+3. Take inventory – If you’re experiencing a high rate of employee turnover, take the time to learn why people have left.
+During exit interviews, ask questions.
 If they’re being let go, ask what contributed to their job performance.
-Understanding why they’re leaving, how satisfied they were at the company, and their opinions on policies, resources, and support are useful in identifying the pros and cons of your organization.
+Understanding how satisfied they were at the company and their opinions on policies, resources, and support are useful in identifying the pros and cons of your workplace environment.

-During the hiring process, ensure that you’re hiring people who are the right fit.
-Think beyond their qualifications and what they can contribute to the company.
+4. Replace smarter – During the hiring process, ensure that you’re thinking beyond a job candidate’s qualifications/what they can contribute to the company.
 Consider their career goals, personalities, and how they’ll fit in with the company culture.
-Don’t be afraid to bring other employees into the hiring process so that they can provide some insight into job candidates too.
-Having a thorough understanding of who they are as a whole will aid you in making sound decisions.
+Don’t be afraid to bring other employees into the hiring process so that they can provide some insight into job candidates, too.